Lattice study of a magnetic contribution to heavy quark momentum diffusion: Introduction

 The goal of the present paper is to study the colour-magnetic contribution to heavy quark momentum diffusion through moderate-scale lattice simulations.
 On the theoretical side, a significant part of the effort goes to clarifying the renormalization of the observable, which we aim to accomplish (partly) on the non-perturbative level.
 On the physics side, different orders in $T/M$ permit for interesting comparisons of the charm and bottom quark properties.

 Our presentation is organized as follows.
 After formulating the basic framework (cf.\ \se\ref{se:framework}), we specify its lattice implementation and the set of simulations carried out (cf.\ \se\ref{se:methods}).
 Data analysis is split into two parts, an in principle well-defined continuum extrapolation in the imaginary-time domain (cf.\ \se\ref{se:data}), as well as a spectral analysis in the Minkowskian one, which is necessarily of a more exploratory nature (cf.\ \se\ref{se:implications}).
 In spite of the systematic uncertainties of the latter step, the results show a coherent pattern, and permit for us to formulate physical conclusions (cf.\ \se\ref{se:concl}).
-Technical details, related to non-perturbative renormalization, tree-level improvement, and next-to-leading order corrections to the colour-magnetic spectral function, are relegated to appendices A, B and C, respectively.
+Technical details, related to non-perturbative renormalization, tree-level improvement, next-to-leading order corrections to the colour-magnetic spectral function, and fitting strategies, are relegated to appendices A, B, C and D, respectively.